by Tom Allen

 What to Focus On

-Environmental due diligence may cover a review of the following:
+An environmental M&A due diligence checklist may call for review of the following:

 - Copies of any environmental reviews or inspection reports relating to any of the Target’s owned or leased properties – high-risk locations should be followed up with site-visits;